The metoric rise of YS Jaganmohan Reddy

 Jagan had then faced a series of corruption charges, which was slapped on him and his aides by the CBI after the High Court ordered a probe against him.
 He was arrested and jailed in 2012 and spent a total of 16 months in prison before being released on bail, just a few months before the 2014 Lok Sabha elections.

-Success eluded him in the 2014 general elections.
-He lost out to Chandrababu Naidu who had tied up with actor Pawan Kalyan.
+Success eluded him in the 2014 general elections but lost out to Chandrababu Naidu who had tied up with actor Pawan Kalyan.
 There was also massive poaching of his MPs and MLAs by Naidu's Telugu Desam Party (TDP).

 The 47-year-old leader finally swept into power after the 2019 elections defeating a 69-year-old Chandrababu Naidu who had snapped ties with the NDA government and had attempted to stitch together a non-BJP, non-NDA government at the Centre.